 - The necessary and symbiotic functions performed by the multitudes of microbes in out gut.*****

 All these subjects are bound to stimulate reflections on nature’s way of sustaining life on our planet.
-I can only assume that they played a part in forging the idea that popped into my mind: If only Richard Dawkins had looked at the situation in a less blinkered way, he would have found every reason, not only to expand his book but also to change its title to the “The Generous Gene”.
+I can only assume that they played a part in forging the idea that popped into my mind.
+It was that if only Richard Dawkins had looked at the situation in a less blinkered way, he would have found every reason, not only to increase the number of pages in his book but also to change its title to the “The Generous Gene”.

 Ubuntu and the generous gene